-For cold sores or herpes sores, steep 2 - 4 teaspoonfuls of crushed leaf in 1 cup boiling water for 10 - 15 minutes.
+For cold sores or herpes sores, steep 2 to 4 tsp. of crushed leaf in 1 cup boiling water for 10 to 15 minutes.
 Cool.
 Apply tea with cotton balls to the sores throughout the day.

 Pregnant and breastfeeding women should not take lemon balm.